P&G Reasoning Test and Online Assessment Practice

 Proctor and Gamble, or P&G as they're known are the largest consumer packaged goods company in the world.
 Employing more than 100,000 people across the globe, and with a huge array of products, they are a great place to work.

 Our practice resources can help you prepare for P&G's reasoning tests.

 Work with the P&G internship can be with one brand or in one discipline depending on the type of job you are applying to.

 There are a number of different exercises that you will have to go through in the Procter and Gamble application process at all levels, not just the P&G internship.
 The one thing you will not experience is a Procter and Gamble assessment centre, as they are not currently used in the recruitment process.

-The Procter and Gamble Online Application FormThis is a fairly basic online application form where you will be given a chance to upload your CV as well as your other personal information.
+Procter and Gamble Online Application FormThis is a fairly basic online application form where you will be given a chance to upload your CV as well as your other personal information.
 You are also given a chance to upload any other job related documentation.
 Use this opportunity to make sure that your application stands out from the crowd.
-If you are successful in your application you will move onto the next stage of the application process; the Procter and Gamble psychometric tests.
+Ensure that the CV you upload is accurate, tailored to Procter and Gamble and puts you forward in the best way.
+Use our CV builder to help you make this happen.
+If you are successful in your application you will move onto the next stage of the application process; the Procter and Gamble reasoning tests.

-The P&G Success Drivers AssessmentThis is the first test that you will receive online and will take about 30 minutes to complete.
+P&G Success Drivers AssessmentThis is the first Procter and Gamble assessment test that you will receive online and will take about 30 minutes to complete.
 It is used to assess your background as well as work related activities measuring you against the P&G competencies.
 These competencies will be assessed throughout the application process so it is necessary to keep them in mind when answering any question.
 They are: